The Barns Green Curriculum

 Our classes are vertically streamed.
 This means that there are 2 year groups in a class, a very common way of working in small schools.
 Our curriculum is organised on a 2 year cycle, to ensure that children do not repeat content in a class.

 Maths and English

 Confidence in numeracy and other mathematical skills and fluency in the English language are essential foundations for success in all subjects.
-At Barns Green Primary, we use the Read, Write Inc. phonics scheme to introduce pupils to reading and writing.
-As they progress through school , the same scheme provides support for pupils’ spelling.
-Developing Writing is a key target for our school, and we are using the Talk 4 Writing approach.
-Our focus is for our pupils to produce quality pieces of writing over quantity.
+At Barns Green Primary, we use the Read Write Inc. phonics scheme to introduce pupils to reading and writing.
+As they progress through school, the same scheme provides support for pupils’ spelling.
+Developing a love of reading and writing is a key priority for our school, and teachers are passionate about using exciting texts to motivate pupils to see themselves as readers and writers.

 The phonics scheme used by Barns Green Primary School is Read Write Inc (RWI).

 Click on the logo to find out more

 We follow the White Rose scheme in Mathematics.
 This supports a child in developing from a conrete understanding of number through a visual undertanding to a sound understanding of number at an abstract level.
 We ensure that there are regular opportunities for pupils to use their number skills in problem-solving situations and expect pupils to use mathematical language when explaining their work.

 Click on the logo to find out more.